-As outlined above, this problem affects some people who made any type of purchase - either at the pump or the kiosk - at certain forecourts on certain dates between October and December 2020.
+As outlined above, this problem affects any type of purchase made – either at the pump or the kiosk – at certain forecourts on certain dates between October and December 2020.
 The issue has since been fixed.

 'I don't have the money in the bank'

-One MoneySavingExpert.com reader emailed us over the last weekend to say: "I was charged £30 for petrol yesterday by Tesco for which I had bought on 26 October.
+One MoneySavingExpert.com reader emailed us earlier this month to say: "I was charged £30 for petrol yesterday by Tesco for which I had bought on 26 October.
 All other payments to Tesco since seem to be fine so far."

 Here's a sample of some of the other complaints we've seen on social media, including people who say they haven't budgeted for this unexpected payment.